BOI Reporting No Longer Required for Businesses Created in U.S.

 You must file your BOI report electronically through FinCEN’s website here.

-What to do if you make a mistake on the report
+What if you make a mistake on the report?

 If you make a mistake relating to your company information, beneficial owner information, or company applications, you must correct it.